spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/paid-time-off/index.html.md

 - If the team members is on long-term sick leave (8 days of more), Team Member Relations will instruct HRSavvy to register the team member at the occupational health and safety service, depending on the situation and agreement with the team member.
 - Zorg van de Zaak's contact details can be found in the People Operations 1Password vault.

-#### Doctor's Note
+#### Medical Certificate/Doctor's Note

-Please be aware that certain countries require a doctor's note or similar type of proper documentation for your sick time.
+Please be aware that certain countries require a medical certificate, doctor's note or similar type of documentation for your sick time.
 Please review your employment contract or your [country's](/handbook/total-rewards/benefits/general-and-entity-benefits/#entity-benefits) Sick Time policy to determine what documentation may be needed.

+Eligibility for GitLab's Sick Time policy will require team members to provide evidence, in accordance with local requirements, supporting the need for Sick Leave.

-To add a Doctor's note to BambooHR, please upload it to the employee uploads folder and let the Absence Management team (leaves@gitlab.com) know that you have added it.
+Team Members may add the evidence to BambooHR themselves or email the Absence Management team (leaves@gitlab.com).
+If you choose to upload the evidence, please email leaves@gitlab.com and inform them that you have added it.

 ## Communicating Illness-Related Leave

 In the unfortunate event that a team member is dealing with a medical situation, they are under no obligation to reveal details to their manager directly.
 Instead, you can reach out to the Absence Management Team `leaves@gitlab.com`.
-The Sr. Absence Management Partner will inform the People Business Partner and Manager on a need-to-know basis, and if needed will only provide details related to leave dates; not illness.
+The Absence Management Team will inform the People Business Partner and Manager on a need-to-know basis, but will only provide details related to leave dates; not illness.
 If the manager does become aware of the team members illness, the manager should under no circumstances reveal any illness-related leave to other team members to ensure we respect the privacy of the team member affected.

 ## Accommodations

+If you believe you need reasonable accommodations to perform the essential functions of your job in accordance with applicable law(s), please email leaves@gitlab.com (Non-US Only).
+[US team members](/handbook/people-policies/inc-usa/#reasonable-accommodation) please follow the steps outlined in the handbook.

-If a team member does choose to start the conversation about [reasonable accommodations](/handbook/people-policies/inc-usa/#reasonable-accommodation) in the [US] or [accommodations in the EU], please have the team member reach out to the Absence Management Team by emailing `leaves@gitlab.com`.
-If the team member starts the conversation with the manager, we would ask the manager to reach out to the Absence Management Team, by emailing `leaves@gitlab.com`.
+If a team member starts the conversation with their manager, or People Business Partner, the manager or People Business Partner should either reach out to the Absence Management Team by emailing `leaves@gitlab.com`, or direct the team member to follow the steps outline in the handbook (links above).

 The Absence Management Team will keep a log of all accommodation requests.
 What can (or must) be accommodated varies from location to location.
 GitLab will comply with the applicable laws in your specific location.

 ### Communicating with team members while they are leave of absence
 For team members who are on paid or unpaid leave of absence like [parental leave](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), [short or long-term disability](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#group-long-term-and-short-term-disability-insurance), or [other approved leaves](/handbook/paid-time-off/#unpaid-leave-of-absence) there is no expectation that work would be accomplished during this time.
 Team members should use their approved paid or unpaid leave as an opportunity to focus on their health and well being.
 For managers it is important that you do not reach out to team members and ask them to complete work while on an approved leave of absence.
 An occasional quick call for a simple question is acceptable but these should be infrequent and simple requests that can be answered during that conversation.